-Celebrating 10 years and over 100,000 hats made and given!
+March 2023 we will be entering and Celebrating 12 years and over 125,000 hats made and given!

-The idea for Passing Hats started when an acquaintance from high school reached out on Facebook stating she was coming to Dallas for her daughter to be treated for cancer.
+The idea for Passing Hats started when an acquaintance from high school reached out on Facebook, stating she was coming to Dallas for her daughter to be treated for cancer.
 I answered her and found out what colors her daughter liked best.
 Of course, it was pink and purple.
 I knitted a few hats for her and for some of the other children on the floor she was on.
 Being stuck in a hospital bed is not fun.
 I asked her to get out of bed and hand the hats out to the other kids on her floor.
-It helped her and brought a smile to her face and Passing the Hat was born.
+It helped her and brought a smile to her face, and Passing the Hat was born.

 At the same time, Baylor University Medical Center in Dallas was opening their new cancer center.
 I went to the Cvetko Education Center and asked if I could teach their cancer patients and survivors to knit hats for their patients on chemotherapy.
-They loved the idea and in March 2011 the program Passing the Hat started.
+They loved the idea, and in March 2011, the program Passing the Hat started.
 I wanted the patients to make a hat while being infused (because infusion can take many hours) and Pass the Hat to the person sitting next to them.
-Since then the name changed to Passing Hats and we became recognized as a 501c3.
+Since then, the name changed to Passing Hats, and we became recognized as a 501c3.

 We started with 8 individuals knitting 35-40 hats per month and I was thrilled.
 Since then we have grown.
-We were in 7 locations in Texas and 7 locations in Colorado making hats and a hand full of individuals by knitting, crocheting, looming and sewing hats.
-Hats are now being distributed to over 50 locations in Texas and 17 in Colorado and growing, where cancer patients are being treated.
+We were in 7 locations in Texas and 7 locations in Colorado making hats and a hand full of individuals by knitting, crocheting, looming, and sewing hats.
+Hats are now being distributed to over 50 locations in Texas and 23 in Colorado, 3 in Arizona, and growing, where cancer patients are being treated.

 Our Mission: Is to add warmth and comfort to every cancer patient through a hat made with love.